 - The Caxton Leaf is one of the most notable items found in this collection.
 You can view a press release and online exhibition about the item.

-- The collection complements collections held at the Centre for Ephemera Studies in the Department of Typography & Graphic Communication.
+- The collection complements collections held at the Lettering, Printing and Graphic Design Collections in the Department of Typography & Graphic Communication.